 We prefer an overhead watering system because it mimics rain and nature.
-However, if you’re in a dry climate or need to conserve water, soaker hoses or a drip system can work better (they’re just more expensive and harder to manage).
+However, if you’re in a dry climate or need to conserve water, soaker hoses or a drip system can work better (they’re just more expensive and more work to manage).

 Our overall tip is to know how you’re going to water BEFORE the plants go into the ground.
 It’s very easy to end up with stressed plants that don’t end up producing well because you didn’t have a plan for adequate watering.

 You also need to consider what you’re planting and how much water it needs to get sprouted.
-Things like lettuce and carrots that you plant near the surface will need daily watering (sometimes twice daily if it’s warm) to make sure the seeds stay moist.
+Things like lettuce and carrots that you plant near the surface will need daily watering (sometimes twice daily if it’s warm) as they are sprouting to make sure the seeds stay moist.

 Hose timers can be a great way to be sure your crops get watered as needed without you needing to remember!